Theories of Consciousness (tcc)

 The structural finding: Consciousness may involve non-computable processes — processes that cannot be captured by algorithmic computation.
 Penrose’s mathematical arguments (from Gödel’s incompleteness theorems) suggest that human mathematical understanding transcends what any Turing machine can achieve, implying that consciousness involves something beyond classical computation.

 The ontological packaging: Orch OR locates consciousness in a specific physical substrate (quantum processes in microtubules) and a specific physical mechanism (objective reduction).
 This is a strong physicalist commitment — perhaps the most specific of any major theory.
+The microtubule hypothesis itself is a scientific claim testable on its own terms, independent of ontological commitments.
+The identification of objective reduction as the origin of conscious moments is the step that goes beyond what the evidence establishes.

-What Orch OR actually contributes as constraint: If its arguments are sound, consciousness may involve non-computable processes.
+What Orch OR contributes as constraint: If its arguments are sound, consciousness may involve non-computable processes.
 Any adequate account must at least address the relationship between consciousness and computation — whether consciousness can in principle be fully captured by algorithmic processes.
 This remains contested but constitutes a serious constraint candidate.

 Electromagnetic Field Theories (CEMI)